Organisation and planning

 In order to get detailed information (ECTS, requirements, etc.) on specific courses, please contact the coordinator of the offering department.

 Transcript of Records

 As proof and recognition at your home university, you will receive a Transcript of Records (ToR) of all your academic achievements after completing your exchange.
-The contact point is the Office for Student Affairs or your department’s international officer.
+The contact point is the Office for Student Affairs (Studienbüro) or your departmental coordinator at TU Darmstadt.

 Visit the Office for Student Affairs of your department in good time before your departure to clarify the receipt of your Transcript of Records:

 - if all your grades are already registered in TUCaN (Campus Management System of TU Darmstadt), you can pick up your ToR after consultation with the Office for Student Affairs